gpremer/mvpeventbus/README.markdown

 ## Acknowledgement

-The interface of the framework as heavily inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.
+The interface of the framework was heavily inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.